-- Through our scholarship website, email the person you have chosen to recommend you for the scholarship.
+- Through our scholarship website, you will email the person you have chosen to recommend you for the scholarship.

 - One letter of recommendation is required from someone who can share important insight about your character.
 The recommender must be from a school official, instructor, clergy member, work supervisor, athletic coach, or another person who knows you well.
 The person recommending you cannot be a relative.

 - Chosen Scholarship Recipients are required to show proof of a hydrocephalus diagnosis by a current treating medical provider (e.g., neurosurgeon, neurologist, primary care physician, internist, nurse, PA, etc.).
-Applicants have the option to submit proof of diagnosis by April 15th, so in the case you are selected for a scholarship, we can expedite your award.
+2023 Scholarship Applicants have the option to submit proof of diagnosis prior to being awarded, so in the case you are selected for a scholarship, we can expedite your award.
 If HA does not receive proof of diagnosis from a recipient within 10 days of award notification, HA reserves the right to pass the scholarship on to an alternate recipient.